hardwario/docs/tower/firmware-sdk/how-to/accelerometer.md

 :::info

-In the example below, we set the alarm to be triggered when core module is moved in direction of X-axis with acceleration > 1g.
-When triggered, integrated red LED will switch on for one second.
+In the example below, we set the alarm to be triggered when the Core Module is moved in direction of the X-axis with acceleration > 1g.
+When triggered, the integrated red LED will switch on for one second.

 After flashing, try to move your Core module very slowly.
 It will do nothing in any direction.
-Then try to move it quickly up and down - once again nothing happens, because this movement is in Z-axis.
-Now try to make a quick move in X-axis and the LED should light up.
+Then try to move it quickly up and down - once again nothing happens, because this movement is on Z-axis.
+Now try to make a quick move on X-axis and the LED should light up.

 :::